Eworm/Anchorman/DOCUMENTATION.md

 ## Updates
 Anchorman uses the `php please anchorman:update` task to check feeds for new articles.
 You'll have to add the cron to your server if you want to automate this task.
 [More info on how to is here](https://docs.statamic.com/addons/classes/tasks).

 You can also call the task manually from the command line.
 Anchorman will only add new articles and will skip existing ones.
+The pubdate of an item is used as the date to generate the filename.